tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

   '
 ```

-This pipeline starts with Zeek TSV, appends the `_path` field to emulate
+This pipeline starts by reading Zeek TSV, appends the `_path` field to emulate
 Streaming JSON, and then writes the events to the Kafka topic `zeek`.
+The
+example is not equivalent to the Zeek Kafka plugin, because concatenate existing
+fields and apply a (one-shot) pipeline, as opposed to continuously streaming to
+a Kafka topic.
+We'll elaborate on this in the next blog post, stay tuned.

 ## Conclusion